The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in New York, US

 Offers Telehealth

-Sergio Giralt is a Hematologist Oncology specialist and a Hematologist in New York, New York.
+Sergio Giralt is a Hematologist and an Oncologist practicing medicine in New York, New York.
 Dr. Giralt is rated as an Advanced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Multiple Myeloma, Graft Versus Host Disease (GvHD), Relapsed Refractory Multiple Myeloma (RRMM), Bone Marrow Transplant, and Bone Marrow Aspiration.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Multiple Myeloma, Graft Versus Host Disease (GvHD), Relapsed Refractory Multiple Myeloma (RRMM), Bone Marrow Transplant, and Splenectomy.
+Dr. Giralt is currently accepting new patients.

 Experienced in Light Chain Deposition Disease (LCDD)